msakmar/UW_EEP520-W20_Final/README.md

 Project Goal
 ===
-- ***Project 'Maze Runner'***: Utilizes enviro.
+- ***Project 'Robot Maze'***: Utilizes enviro.
 Illustrates sensors, decorations, dynamically loading different mazes, and labels
 - ***Goal***: The objective of the project is to create a robot agent that can solve four non-looping mazes.
 Each maze will be loaded dynamically, starting with a smaller one and getting more complicated with each subsequent maze.
 The code to this project must be well documented and should be stable.
 - ***Additional features (goals)***: